damithab7/zenInstitute/README.md

 student profiles.
 Manage user credentials and access levels.
 Track and manage student payments.
 Generate and view various reports, including student performance, and payment reports.<br><br>

-This revised text focuses on the functionality of a standalone application for ZenInstitute, removing references to web-specific features and highlighting functionalities relevant to institute staff.
-Remember, these are suggestions, and we can further refine them based on your specific requirements for the Zen Institute software.